ioan-chera/eureka-editor/README.txt

 * if a vertex is already selected, adds a new linedef too

-d : disconnect all linedefs at the selected vertices
+d : disconnect all linedefs at the selected vertices m : merge selected vertices into a single one

 Linedef Mode